WhereSoftwareGoesToDie/retcon/docs/design/design.md

 - `GET /v1/:entity_name/:id?page=:n` to view history.

-- `POST /v1/:entity_name/:id` to initiate a new update.
+- `POST /v1/:entity_name/:source/:fkey` to initiate a new update for the entity identified by the specified foreign key in the associated data source.

+- `DELETE /v1/:entity_name/:source/:fkey` to initiate a delete for the entity identified by the specified foreign key in the associated data source.
+This may not be necessary: we can infer the operation type from identity of the issuing source and the document we retrieve from it.

 - `GET /v1/:entity_name/:id/:n` to inspect a past change.